tanyatukade/tanyatukade/README.md

 ### Hi there, I'm Tanya Tukade!👋
-I'm a self-motivated tech enthusiast and a software engineer.
+I'm a software engineer at Cisco, contributing to open source cloud projects, specializing in Kubernetes, containers, and cloud native infrastructure.

+- 😄 Pronouns: She/Her
+- ⚡ Fun fact: I'm an avid chess enthusiast and enjoy hiking in my spare time.

 <!--
 **tanyatukade/tanyatukade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.